-Researching hostels, Airbnb, or homestays can be a great way to save money on accommodation.
+Researching hostels, university halls, or homestays can be a great way to save money on accommodation.
 Cooking at your hostel or catching a meal out at budget eateries can also be an easy way to save on living costs.

 What about staying in less touristy areas or travelling during the off-season to save money?

 When calculating living costs, don’t forget to include expenses like transportation, food, and entertainment.